CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

 ## Customizing

-The pgBouncer connection pooler is highly customizable, both from a configuration and Kubernetes deployment standpoint.
+The PgBouncer connection pooler is highly customizable, both from a configuration and Kubernetes deployment standpoint.
 Let's explore some of the customizations that you can do!

 ### Configuration

-[pgBouncer configuration](https://www.pgbouncer.org/config.html) can be customized through `spec.proxy.pgBouncer.config`.
-After making configuration changes, PGO will roll them out to any pgBouncer instance and automatically issue a "reload".
+[PgBouncer configuration](https://www.pgbouncer.org/config.html) can be customized through `spec.proxy.pgBouncer.config`.
+After making configuration changes, PGO will roll them out to any PgBouncer instance and automatically issue a "reload".

 There are several ways you can customize the configuration:

-- `spec.proxy.pgBouncer.config.global`: Accepts key-value pairs that apply changes globally to pgBouncer.
+- `spec.proxy.pgBouncer.config.global`: Accepts key-value pairs that apply changes globally to PgBouncer.
-- `spec.proxy.pgBouncer.config.databases`: Accepts key-value pairs that represent pgBouncer [database definitions](https://www.pgbouncer.org/config.html#section-databases).
+- `spec.proxy.pgBouncer.config.databases`: Accepts key-value pairs that represent PgBouncer [database definitions](https://www.pgbouncer.org/config.html#section-databases).
 - `spec.proxy.pgBouncer.config.users`: Accepts key-value pairs that represent [connection settings applied to specific users](https://www.pgbouncer.org/config.html#section-users).
-- `spec.proxy.pgBouncer.config.files`: Accepts a list of files that are mounted in the `/etc/pgbouncer` directory and loaded before any other options are considered using pgBouncer's [include directive](https://www.pgbouncer.org/config.html#include-directive).
+- `spec.proxy.pgBouncer.config.files`: Accepts a list of files that are mounted in the `/etc/pgbouncer` directory and loaded before any other options are considered using PgBouncer's [include directive](https://www.pgbouncer.org/config.html#include-directive).

 For example, to set the connection pool mode to `transaction`, you would set the following configuration: